edkempe/Marian/docs/testing-guide.md

 Our testing approach prioritizes reliability and maintainability over theoretical purity.
 While unit tests with mocks are valuable in some contexts, they can be problematic when testing complex API integrations.

 ### 2. Data Model Validation
-- All tests must validate against the data models defined in the `models/` directory
+- All tests must validate against the catalog data model defined in `models/catalog.py`
-- The data models are the single source of truth
+- The data model is the single source of truth
 - Test structure follows data model hierarchy:
   1. Schema conformance tests
   2. Data integrity tests